Hokkien Mee 福建炒蝦麵 is admittedly one of my favourite local hawker food, and I know of people who enjoy dapaoing (takeaway) this dish.

 I actually didn’t get any bad service during my order.
 In fact, they even deliver the plate to your table.
 (Self service for tables 175 onwards).

-At $5 or $8 a plate, their Hokkien Mee is moist (almost quite wet) with strong seafood flavours coming from the prawn and ikan billis stock.
-Of all the stock base, this came across as one of the sweetest and ‘soupiest’.
+Their Hokkien Mee is cooked to the dry side using thin vermicelli rather than the thick bee hoon style, with strong seafood flavours coming from the prawn and ikan billis stock.
+Of all the stock base, this came across as one of the sweetest.

 Another thing to note is that eggs are fried till fluffy with separate pieces, rather than ‘clinging’ on to the noodles.